 Please click on any of the links below to skip to my specific research interests, or scroll down for a list of my publications.

-Mathematical ecology: simulating basic life processes in marine ecosystems (such as reproduction, predation, growth, death and others), to understand the broad changes seen intra- and interannually.
+Marine ecosystem modelling: simulating basic life processes in marine ecosystems (such as reproduction, predation, growth, death and others), to understand the broad changes seen intra- and interannually.
 Looking at the effects of seasonal effects (such as annual phytoplankton blooms) on stable systems, and focusing on how to reduce impact to the ecosystem.

 Honeybee epidemiology: investigating infections in honeybee populations (including European and American foulbrood, and the Varroa mite) across the UK.
 Predicting and understanding the spread of diseases to honeybees using statistical methods (in particular Bayesian techniques), in order to understand the dynamics of disease spread, and to simulate the effect of control strategies to find optimum ways of controlling the size of epidemics.